 Poetic Form of Thirteen Landing Fields

 The form of each poem is similar to that of a sonnet.
 Each has 14 lines.
 There are approximately 10 beats to a line (usually more).
 There are no rhymed endings.
 The intent is similar to that of a sonnet, to provide a word picture with a thematic statement.
-The poems describe airfields in South Vietnam moving from south (Tan Son Nhut) to North (Da Nang).
+The poems describe my impressions of airfields in South Vietnam moving from south (Tan Son Nhut) to North (Da Nang).

 After my first in-country flights I taped

 A map of the lands I flew over to the wall